wethod/learning-center-source/content/pipeline/index.md

 If your company is part of a [group\](/group-setup/index) you have the possibility to connect a project to an \[intercompany task](/budget/index#make-a-task-intercompany), this makes it an _intercompany project_: its final net price and probability are updated to reflect the intercompany task’s external costs and intercompany task’s project’s probability.

-To connect a project you firsty need to be invited, this can be done from inside a budget as [explained here](/budget/index#make-a-task-intercompany).
+To connect a project you must first be invited, this can be done from inside a budget as [explained here](/budget/index#make-a-task-intercompany).
 When you receive the invitation, just follow the link and select from the dropdown the project you want to connect.

 ![](/uploads/connect-project.png)